 Optical Design for Newest Small Pixel Cameras.
 We chose a focal ratio of F6 for the objective lens and an aperture of 110mm as a sweet spot for portability and deep-sky imaging capability.
 The lens uses the newest Super-ED glass available from our Japanese optical supplier along with two matched elements to provide diffraction-limited performance from deep red to deep violet.
 The scope is designed for imaging with our F5 TCC, and will cover the full-frame 35mm format of the popular CMOS cameras.
-The F5 focal ratio produces a 5-degree, 50mm image circle that is matched to the resolution capabilities of the 3.75 micron pixel size.
+The F5 focal ratio produces a maximum 5-degree, 50mm image circle that is matched to the resolution capabilities of the 3.75 micron pixel size.
 The TCC is designed to extend the color correction range far beyond the visual spectrum to produce high-resolution images from the latest CMOS sensors.
 Polychromatic spot size is well within the Airy disc limit, even at the periphery of a full 35mm format.
 Refer to the Technical Design Details tab to see the spot diagram.

 Visual Performance.
 For the best possible visual performance, we designed the objective lens to have very high polychromatic Strehl ratio over the visual spectrum for wavelengths of red, yellow, green and blue colors.
 We chose the wavelength range that was matched specifically to the human eye response for best contrast and resolution at any power - whether it be low-power, wide-field scanning of the Milky Way or high-power observation of the Sun, Moon, planets and double stars.
 Furthermore, the lens was designed for best wavefront performance, not for RMS spot radius.
 The reason for designing the lens this way is to provide the highest contrast over the largest possible wavelength range.
 In that way, the lens performs extremely well with high power eyepieces, identical to what much longer focal ratio lenses of this aperture would produce.
 Even so, the polychromatic spot radius stays well below the Airy disc limit for all visual wavelengths and over a field of almost 1 degree or 2 full Moon diameters without adding any extra optics (field flatteners) to the optical train.